 A deployment plan describes what software should be installed and configured on each machine in a SAS deployment.
 A deployment plan is an XML file that is used as input to the SAS Deployment Wizard.
 There are two types of deployment plans: standard and custom.
 A standard deployment plan describes a common configuration.
-Standard plans are stored by default in the SAS Software Depot.
+Standard deployment plans are included in the SAS Software Depot.
 A custom deployment plan is created by a SAS representative specifically for a site.

-- □ If a SAS representative created a custom plan for you, an XML file (or a ZIP file containing an XML file) will have been e-mailed to you. - □ If your SAS representative recommended that you use a standard plan, you just need the name of the plan that you will use; you will download the actual plan with your SAS custom order (or included in your custom media that is shipped to you.)
-During the installation, the standard plan will be available from a drop-down list in the SAS installation program.
+- If a SAS representative created a custom deployment plan for you, an XML file (or a ZIP file containing an XML file) will have been e-mailed to you. - If your SAS representative recommended that you use a standard deployment plan, you just need the name of the plan that you will use; the actual deployment plan is downloaded with your SAS custom order (or included in your custom media that is shipped to you).
+During the installation, the standard deployment plan will be available from a drop-down list in the SAS installation program. - Your deployment plan must be a valid SAS 9.3 plan.
+The SAS Deployment Wizard does not accept plans from earlier SAS releases.

-At the end of the SAS deployment, the SAS Deployment Wizard makes a copy of the deployment plan it used.
+At the end of the SAS deployment, the SAS Deployment Wizard makes a copy of the deployment plan that it used.
 The deployment plan can be helpful when you want to add another SAS product or change your SAS configuration.
 The wizard stores a copy of the deployment plan in the SAS configuration directory in the utilities directory, and inserts a date and time stamp to the deployment plan filename.
 For example:

-C:\SAS\Config\Lev1\Utilities\plan.2009-02-17-11.04.xml
+'''

+C:\SAS\Config\Lev1\Utilities\plan.2011-07-17-11.04.xml

+'''

-To download the latest SAS 9.2 standard deployment plans that also contain a corresponding architectural diagram and pre-installation checklist, go to http://support.sas.com/installcenter/plans.
+To download the latest SAS 9.3 standard deployment plans that also contain a corresponding architectural diagram and pre-installation checklist, go to http:// support.sas.com/installcenter/plans.